tagr/machxp/pages/posts/slick-carousel-and-backdrop-filter-in-safari.md

 ---
-title: Bugfix: CSS `backdrop-filter` blends font color with background on Safari when using Slick carousel with `useTransform` enabled
+title: CSS `backdrop-filter` blends font color with background on Safari when using Slick carousel with `useTransform` enabled
 date: 2022/3/4
 description: Slick carousel content that uses CSS backdrop-filter rule blends font color with background due to Slick's useTransform setting.
 tag: CSS